Willie Brown (politician): Family and relationships

 In September 1958, Brown married Blanche Vitero, with whom he had three children.
-He has four grandchildren and a step-granddaughter.
-According to a 1984 New York Times article, Brown and Vitero separated amicably in 1982.
-James Richardson, a reporter for The Sacramento Bee, said of Brown, “The measure of his flamboyance is he'll go to a party with his wife on one arm and his girlfriend on the other.”
+Brown and Vitero have been separated since 1981, but are not divorced.
+James Richardson, a reporter for The Sacramento Bee, said of Brown, "The measure of his flamboyance is he'll go to a party with his wife on one arm and his girlfriend on the other."

-Brown also has a daughter, Sydney Brown, with philanthropic fundraiser Carolyn Carpeneti.
+Brown shares three children with his wife Blanche: Susan Brown, Robin Brown, and Michael Brown, and also has a daughter, Sydney Brown, with philanthropic fundraiser Carolyn Carpeneti.
+He has four grandchildren (Besia Rose, Matea Friedel, Mateo Brown, and Lola Brown), a step-granddaughter (Tyler Santini), and one great-grandson (Robin Rose).

-From 1994 to 1995, Brown dated Kamala Harris, who worked as an Alameda County Deputy District Attorney at the time and was 30 years his junior.
+From 1994 to 1995, Brown dated Kamala Harris, who worked as an Alameda County deputy district attorney at the time.
+In 1994, Brown appointed Harris to two different commissions - the California Unemployment Insurance Appeals Board and the California Medical Assistance Commission.
 Their relationship gained renewed attention in early 2019 after she had become a U.S. senator and ran for president.

 Retinitis pigmentosa

-While serving as Assembly Speaker, Brown was diagnosed with retinitis pigmentosa (RP), a disease that has no cure and would slowly destroy his eyesight.
+While serving as Assembly speaker, Brown was diagnosed with retinitis pigmentosa (RP), a disease that has no cure and would slowly destroy his eyesight.
 RP is a hereditary disease that causes a continual loss of peripheral vision and often leads to total blindness.
 Brown's two sisters were also diagnosed with RP.
 Brown remarked, "Having RP is a challenge.
 As Speaker of the Assembly it was very important that I recognize people in the halls of the legislature.
 But I couldn't see people unless they were right in front of me.
 I needed to have the security people give me notes to tell me who was in the room.
 Reading is also very difficult so I use larger print notes and memos.
 Living with RP means having to use more of your brain function—I listen more intently, I memorize vast amounts of information, and I have trained my computer to recognize numerous verbal commands."
-Brown has worked with the Foundation Fighting Blindness to raise awareness of the disease.

-Aesthetic style
+Personal style

-Brown has demonstrated a sense of flair in his personal style from early on, which contributed to a visibility he later parlayed into political advantage.
+Brown has long expressed himself through personal style, which contributed to his visibility and was turned to political advantage.
 Even in high school he was fastidious about his appearance.
-In office he became famous for British and Italian suits, sports cars, nightclubbing, and a collection of dressy hats.
+In office, Brown became famous for British and Italian suits, sports cars, nightclubbing, and a collection of dressy hats.
 He was once called "The Best Dressed Man in San Francisco" by Esquire magazine.

 In his 2008 autobiography Basic Brown, he described his taste for $6,000 Brioni suits and his search for the perfect chocolate Corvette.
 In one chapter, "The Power of Clothes: Don't Pull a Dukakis", Brown writes that men should have a navy blazer for each season: one with "a hint of green" for springtime, another with more autumnal threading for the fall.
 He adds, "You really shouldn't try to get through a public day wearing just one thing. ...
 Sometimes, I change clothes four times a day."